Rookout/docs/docs/troubleshooting-proxy.md

 ```

 ## Installing and running the Agent

+**Remote Agents do not currently work with proxies.
+If you need to use a proxy you have to install the agent yourself using
+Docker or as a systemd service**

 If you are installing the Rookout Agent, use this argument when running the setup script: --https-proxy
 ```bash
 setup.sh --token=<Your-Token> --https-proxy=<Your-Proxy>